Lofoten Ski Lodge is run by the owners of Northern Alpine Guides, Maren and Seth.

 Seth has guided technical ascents throughout the Alps, Alaska Range, Waddington Range, Bugaboos, Canadian Rockies, Cascades, High Sierra, San Juan Mountains, Nepal Himalaya and Norway’s Fjell.
 While working as a guide he earned a bachelor degree in Natural Resource Management specializing in glacial monitoring from Western Washington University.
 Seth is an IFMGA, UIAGM, IVBV internationally licensed mountain guide holding certifications in Rock, Alpine, and Ski Mountaineering Guide through the American Mountain Guide Association (AMGA).
 In addition to his qualifications as a guide, he holds Avalanche certifications, a Wilderness First Responder medical certification, and is a Master Educator in Leave No Trace backcountry travel techniques.
 Seth can speak fluent Nepali and is learning Norwegian with his Norsk Family.

-«Seth is American, but after living and working as a guide in Lofoten for 7 years he knows the terrain, weather and snow conditions here as well as a forth generation fisherman knows the sea, the currents and winter storms.» Torkel Karoliussen
+«Seth is American, but after living and working as a guide in Lofoten for 7 years he knows the terrain, weather and snow conditions here as well as a fourth generation fisherman knows the sea, the currents and winter storms.» Torkel Karoliussen

 Sjur has been an active climber and skier for over 20 years.
-He is a full time employee in Northern Alpine Guide and an IFMGA aspirant.
+He is a full time employee in Northern Alpine Guide and an IFMGA Guide.
 Sjur has extensive training and courses from the military like medic (level 3) and has a lot of winter training that includes avalanche and survival in the mountains.
 He moved up to Lofoten to spend even more time on what he likes best; steep outdoor activities and he always travel with either, skis, climbing shoes or axe and crampons.
 Over the years he`s been climbing and skiing in both the Andes, the Caucasus, the Rockies and the Alps several times.
 But he says nothing beats the combination of the magnificent mountains, oceans, and the nice people you meet in the Lofoten Islands.
 He is also an active member and a great resource for Svolvaer Alpine rescue team, and he always share his expertise and enthusiasm.

 Dylan joins our team from Bellingham, Washington.
 Dylan guides in Washington, Alaska, Nevada, the Alps, Norway and in the South American Andes.
 Dylan holds an AIARE Level 3 Avalanche certification, and he is a fully certified UIAGM/IFMGA Guide.
 Originally from Colorado, Dylan grew up with an obsession for rock and alpine climbing and skiing.
 His love for the mountains led not only to exploring, but also a Masters Degree in geology.
 Between guiding adventures, Dylan finds time for his own personal climbing and skiing expeditions to places like India, Afghanistan, Patagonia (establishing several first ascents), and Alaska (completing several first ski traverses).
 Dylan lives in Chamonix and is also an avid photographer.
 You can occasionally spot his images in the outdoor media and in catalogs.